swcarpentry/DEPRECATED-boot-camps/python/write_code_for_people/Readme.md

 ## Back to Write Code for People

-This lesson will introduce the basics of the python programming language while stressing how to make readable code, code for people.
-As we introduce variables we will discuss how to name them, when to comment and which comments are useful.
-As we introduce types we will discuss how type choice can be influenced by code readability considerations.
-The above readability considerations are to a certain degree universal to all programming, regardless of language.
-Finally, we introduce conditionals, such as `if` statements; we will see what an important role white space plays in python and how it can improve readability.

-But first: let's introduce you to python.
+Remember that the purpose of this lesson is to understand how to make readable code, code for people!
+It will be easy to think of this as simple an introduction to the basics of the python scripting language, but resist this urge.
+Fortunately, you may also learn some python along the way.

-## Variables
+## Intro to Variables

 All programming languages have variables, and python is no different.
 To create a variable, just name it and set it with the equals sign.
 One important caveat: variable names can only contain letters, numbers, and the underscore character.
 Let's set a variable.

 ```
-In [1]: first_name = "Cliff"
+In [1]: first_name = "Paul"
-In [2]: last_name = "Rodgers"
+In [2]: last_name = "Wilson"
 ```

 We can glue strings together with the + operator.
 Computers don't understand context.